turnerbenjamin/travel-info-backend/docs/routing-diagrams-and-tests/user-story-8-routing-diagram-and-tests.md

 - [ ] INT8-1: It should respond with a status code of 200 if the request is successful
 - [ ] INT8-2: It should respond with an array of location objects
 - [ ] INT8-3: It should respond with a status code of 500 if the request fails
+- [ ] INT8-4: It should respond with a status code of 400 if the search term is empty